-The Africa fashion exhibition is set to take place at the Victoria and Albert museum.
-It will attempt to recreate the narrative of Africa by showcasing its independence and creativity after decades of false assumption.
-It will tell the story of the continent through the work of some influential designers.
-The exhibition aims to showcase the unique creativity, ingenuity and global impact of African fashion.
-Showcasing a display of garments, textiles, photographs, sketches and more.
-Along with personal insights from influential African fashion designers and creatives.
+The Africa Fashion Exhibition will take place at the Victoria and Albert Museum.
+Through this exhibition, visitors can explore Africa’s independence and creativity, while challenging decades of false assumptions.
+Influential designers will tell the continent’s story through their work, highlighting the unique creativity, ingenuity, and global impact of African fashion.
+In addition, the exhibition will display garments, textiles, photographs, sketches, and more, and it will feature personal insights from leading African fashion designers and creatives.

 The Africa fashion exhibition will be organised into sections: